Top 10 Business Plan Questions Investors Ask

 #1: Who believes in you and how can I get in touch with them?

-It might seem strange, but what the investor want to know is that you have people who believe in you and your project.
+It might seem strange, but what the investor wants to know is that you have people who believe in you and your project.
 Having friends, family members, or advisors in our corner reveals that our potential is perceived as positive and on the road to success.
 Also, having supportive energy nearby can make a huge difference between companies and entrepreneurs who make it or break it.
 Feel free to name college professors, bosses, colleagues, mentors –anyone you think would share your passion for the business you are selling.

 #2: What entrepreneurs do you admire and why?